DebasishPH/MIT-Team12/README.md

 1. User can have the ability to search the different stocks based on the symbols and view the chart.
 2. Users can filter the stock’s performance on specific date range
-3. Users can view the history of their searches.
-4. Users can switch between OHLC, Candlestick charts, Colored Bar, Vertex Line and Hollow Candle.
+3. Users can switch between OHLC, Candlestick charts, Colored Bar, Vertex Line and Hollow Candle.
-5. User can see additional information about selected company.
+4. User can see additional information about selected company.
 You can use this free resource to get company information by ticker symbol or use any other free API available on internet

 ### Built With